so-lost/Learning-Bash/README.md

 open			open single file
-open * 		 	open all the files in the current dir open *.JPG		open all jpgs in one directory with their default applications. mdfind <filename>	spotlight search df -h			display disk usage (default) dfc			display disk usage (homebrew)
+open * 		 	open all the files in the current dir open *.JPG		open all jpgs in one directory with their default applications. open -a preview ./	open current dir with app preview mdfind <filename>	spotlight search df -h			display disk usage (default) dfc			display disk usage (homebrew)